subvisual/fsmx/README.md

 ```

 When using `Ecto.Multi`, you also get an additional `after_transition_multi/3` callback, where you can append additional
-operations the resulting transaction, such as dealing with side effects (but again, please no that [side effects are
+operations the resulting transaction, such as dealing with side effects (but again, please know that [side effects are
 tricky](#a-note-on-side-effects))

 ```elixir